Entropic Optimal Transport Eigenmaps for Nonlinear Alignment and Joint Embedding of High-Dimensional Datasets

-Overall, our analysis suggests that under the latent manifold model~\eqref{eq: shared manifold observation model}, for sufficiently large $m$, $n$, $p$, and small $\varepsilon$, our proposed method approximates an embedding using the leading eigenfunctions of the operator $\Delta_\omega$ evaluated at the combined latent dataset $\{\overline{X},\overline{Y}\}$, irrespective of the deformations and corruptions.
-For a uniform sampling density on $\mathcal{M}$, i.e., if $\omega(x) = 1/\int_\mathcal{M} d\mu(y)$ for all $x\in\mathcal{M}$, the operator $\Delta_\omega$ reduces to the standard manifold Laplacian $\Delta$ on $\mathcal{M}$.
-More generally, $\Delta_\omega$ is the Fokker-Planck operator describing Brownian motion on $\mathcal{M}$ via the Langevin equation~\cite{nadler2006diffusion}.
-The operator $\Delta_\omega$ is self-adjoint and PSD, admitting a sequence of nonnegative eigenvalues $\{\tau_k\}_{k=1}^\infty$, sorted in ascending order, with corresponding eigenfunctions $\{\zeta_k\}_{k=1}^\infty$ that are orthonormal and complete in $\mathcal{L}^2_\omega$.
-The first eigenpair of $\Delta_\omega$ is trivial with $\tau_1 = 0$ and $\zeta_1(x) = 1$ for all $x\in\mathcal{M}$.
-The nontrivial eigenfunctions of $\Delta_\omega$ simultaneously encode the sampling density $\omega$ and the intrinsic geometry of the manifold $\mathcal{M}$.
-Intuitively, smaller eigenvalues $\tau_k$ correspond to lower frequencies, namely smoother eigenfunctions $\zeta_k(x)$ with slower variation across regions of large density on $\mathcal{M}$~\cite{grigor2006heat}.
-The advantages of utilizing these eigenfunctions for clustering and manifold learning are well-established; see, e.g.,~\cite{hoffmann2022spectral,trillos2021geometric}.
+Our analysis suggests that under the model~\eqref{eq: shared manifold observation model}, for sufficiently large sample sizes $m$ and $n$, high dimension $p$, and sufficiently small bandwidth parameter $\varepsilon$, our proposed method approximates an embedding using the leading eigenfunctions of the operator $\Delta_{(\mathcal{N},\hat{\omega})}$ evaluated at the combined latent dataset (mapped to $\mathcal{N}$) $\{\mathcal{A} \overline{x}_1,\ldots,\mathcal{A} \overline{x}_m,\mathcal{A} \overline{y}_1,\ldots,\mathcal{A} \overline{y}_n\}$.
+This operator has been extensively studied in the literature~\cite{grigor2006heat}, and the benefits of utilizing its eigenfunctions for clustering and manifold learning are well-established; see, e.g.,~\cite{hoffmann2022spectral,trillos2021geometric}.